 Recommended for ages 10 and older.
 45 minutes

-Approx. 25 minutes available in English, no translation of live parts.
+Approx. 25 minutes available in English, please check in at the reception desk for wireless audio service.
+No translation of live parts.

 11 € / 7 €